peshawari chole recipe with step by step photos – spicy and tasty white chickpea curry made in peshawari style.

 peshawari chole recipe below:

-peshawari chana masala recipe - spicy chana made peshawari style.
+peshawari chana masala recipe - spicy and tasty chana made peshawari style.

 - 1 cup dried white chickpeas (chole or kabuli chana or safed chana)